 Previously comprising 16 Metro Group sales lines, the portfolio is streamlined.
 Following the sale of Galeria Kaufhof, Metro Group consists of just three sales lines: Metro Cash & Carry, Real and Media-Saturn.

 The next logical step to enhance growth and customer focus: Metro AG announces its plans to split the group into two independent, publicly listed market leaders, each with a clear profile.
 It proposes pooling its consumer electronics activities within CECONOMY, and grouping its wholesale and food retail business within the newly established Metro.
 The aim is to give both companies better growth prospects by enabling them to concentrate on their respective industries and customer segments – with a stronger focus, faster decision-making processes, greater flexibility and improved operational efficiency.

 The Management Board of Metro AG resolves to initiate the preparatory measures necessary for the Metro Group demerger.
 The Supervisory Board agrees to the plans.

 The company is split pro forma into two separate organisational units.
-This step also gives the signal for the new CECONOMY management team, headed up by designated CEO Pieter Haas, to start work.
+This step also gives the signal for the new CECONOMY management team to start work.

 At the Metro Group Capital Markets Day, Metro and CECONOMY unveil their strategies as independent firms to investors for the first time.
 The name CECONOMY and the associated brand positioning are also presented to the public for the first time.